oVirt/ovirt-site/source/release/3.0/index.html.md

 ## Packaging & Installer

 The packaging & install subproject deals with the creation of the packages for the oVirt Engine and associated subcomponents.
 This subproject also delivers the *engine-setup* and *engine-cleanup* utilities.
-The *engine-setup* utilitiy is used to configure and remove oVirt Engine while the *engine-cleanup* utility is used to remove it.
+The *engine-setup* utilitiy is used to configure oVirt Engine while the *engine-cleanup* utility is used to remove it.

 ### Features